 - 1. Access the Fields section. - 2.
 From the list, select the field that you want to modify.

 The workspace for the selected field appears, displaying the Information section. - 3.
-As needed, modify values in the available fields in the Information and Behavior sections. - 4.
-Select ...
-Your changes are saved.
+As needed, modify values in the available fields in the Information and Behavior sections.

 Delete the Family Field